Practical Notebook for Asking AI the Right Way

 4. SNS / Social Media Content

-✅ Write a post for my Instagram account (@_dev, AI/development content).
+Write a post for my Instagram account (@_dev, AI/development content).

-This post's topic:
+This post's content:

-"Good prompts make your work 10x faster"
+"Good prompts make work 10x faster"

 Tone: Practical and relatable.
 Not too salesy.